richardcarey/pro-qcp-beta/README.md

 # pro-qcp-beta
-Code for SaaS app Pro-QCP as of September [clone date] 2021
+Code for SaaS app Pro-QCP as of September 15 2021